OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 # Heterogeneous systems

-While adopting Prebid SSO, the Contracting Parties will still interact with actors that are part not of the Prebid SSO ecosystem.
-Moreover, Prebid SSO need to be integrate to existing communication standard and format.
+While adopting Prebid Addressability Framework, the Contracting Parties will still interact with actors that are part not of the Prebid Addressability Framework ecosystem.
+Moreover, Prebid Addressability Framework needs to be integrate to existing communication standard and format.
 For instance, some actors use OpenRTB to communicate and other will use custom communications.
 This section is about clarifying those edge cases.